 The Hague Discovery Tour: Museum Edition

-Translated into English, the answer is: As the third largest city in the Kingdom of the Netherlands and one of the important ports, The Hague is home to the Maurtishuis Royal Art Museum and The Hague Municipal Museum, both of which have exquisite art collections that should not be missed.
-The Hague Municipal Museum houses a large collection of works by the Dutch modernist master Mondrian.
-The tour of the "Parliament Building" takes you deep into The Hague's politics and history and is both a magnificent "Cabinet" and the residence of the counts of Holland in the 13th century, as well as the political center and seat of government of the Netherlands.
-The Museon Museum, with its modern touch, is the perfect place for enthusiasts of the sciences.
+As the third largest city in the Kingdom of the Netherlands and one of its important ports, The Hague is home to the Mauritshuis and the Hague Municipal Museum, both of which feature exquisite art collections that are absolutely not to be missed.
+The Hague Municipal Museum houses a large number of works by the Dutch modernist master Mondrian; the "Parliament Building" tour takes you deep into the exploration of The Hague's politics and history, showcasing the grand "Cabinet," which was also the residence of the Count of Holland in the 13th century, and remains the political center and government seat of the Netherlands; the modern Museon museum is the perfect place to develop an interest in the sciences.

 Mauritshuis Royal Picture Gallery